bluegill/katana/README.md

 ### Overview
 Katana is a simple, open-source screenshot utility for macOS that lives in your menubar.

-Downloads available on the <a href='https://github.com/bluegill/katana/releases'>releases page</a>, or at https://getkatana.com/.
+Downloads are available on the <a href='https://github.com/bluegill/katana/releases'>releases page</a>.

 ### Features
 * Upload to several different image hosts, including Imgur and Pomf.